-During the financial year ended December 31, 2016, gas sales in Kazakhstan were made to ICA, a wholly owned subsidiary of KTG, the Kazakh State gas company, which amounted to USD9.8 million (2015: USD16.2 million), representing 83% of total consolidated revenue.
+During the financial year ended December 31, 2017, gas sales in Kazakhstan were made to PGS Region LLP.
+Gas is delivered into pipelines owned by Intergas Central Asia JSC ("ICA"), a wholly owned subsidiary of KazTransGas JSC ("KTG"), the Kazakh State gas company and which is also the ultimate buyer of gas produced in Kazakhstan.
+Gas sales in 2017 amounted to USD4.8 million (2016: USD9.8 million), representing 60% of total consolidated revenue.